ze-ouyang/cupyint_doc/docs/source/tutorial.rst

 * Data precision format: this sets whether data is float32 or float64.
 The former uses less memory but provides less accuracy.
 Here we will use float32.
 * Integrand: function to be integrated.
 Here it is :math:`f(x)=\mathrm{sin}(x)`.
-* Parameters: Parameters go with the integrand but we don't have parameters in this case, so we input "None" in the "params" position.
+* Parameters: Parameters go with the integrand but we don't have parameters in this case, so we input ``None`` in the ``params`` position.
 * Integral bounds: This is the integral limitation.
 In this example we set it as :math:`(0,1)`.
 * Number of sampling points: This defines number of spaced points we have in each dimension.
 In this example we set it as :math:`20`.
 * Boundary function: Other than the usual hyper-cubic integral limitations, we might meet cases in which integral limitations are functions of variables, i.e. :math:`x_1^2+x_2^2+x_3^2<1`.
-In the case here, we don't have a special boundary and we can input "None" in its position instead.
+In the case here, we don't have a special boundary and we can input ``None`` in its position instead.

 .. code-block:: python